digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 ---

-## Question
-### Why might an archivist need to identify the file formats present in a specific accession?

----

-# Born-Digital Appraisal Considerations
+# Born-Digital Appraisal Considerations Raised by File Format Analysis
 __Question 1:__ Do we have the tools to extract the record off the media?
-__Question 2:__ Can we preserve/maintain the various file formats, as-is, or through normalization?
+__Question 2:__ Can we preserve/maintain the various file formats, as-is, or through normalization (**Normalization** refers to the process of converting a digital object into a persistent file format.)
 __Question 3:__ Can we provide access to the record?
 __Question 4:__ Do these records speak to our collection development policy, or its overall goals?
-__Question 5:__ Do we have access to the creator/organization, who can provide us context as far as who and how records are being created?

----

-## Definition
-# Normalization

-**Normalization** refers to the process of converting a digital object into a persistent file format.

 ---